raft-tech/meilisearch-yelp-dataset-loader/README.md

 ### Running

-Due to the size of the datasets, they exceeded GitHub's file sizer limit, so they will first need to be downloaded from [here](https://www.yelp.com/dataset/download).
-Once downloaded and extracted, move them to the repo data directory and update main.go with the filenames of the datasets to upload.
+Due to the large size of the datasets, they exceed GitHub's file size limit, so they will first need to be downloaded from [here](https://www.yelp.com/dataset/download).
+Once downloaded and extracted, move them to the repository data directory and update main.go with the names (i.e. indexes), filenames, and primary keys of the datasets to upload.

 To run the application, first ensure Meilisearch is running, using whatever is preferred.
 You can execute a `docker compose up -d` to run a Meilisearch server locally running in detached mode.